Don’t Allow a Dog Bite to Ruin Your Life

 An estimated 4.5 million people in the U.S. suffer dog bites each year, according to the U.S. Centers for Disease Control and Prevention.
 Approximately 885,000 victims of dog attacks sustain serious enough injuries to require medical treatment, the Insurance Information Institute (III) reports.

 About half of the victims of dog bites are children.
 Many injuries occur during warmer months when children spend more time outdoors, increasing the likelihood they’ll encounter neighborhood dogs.
 Even when playing with the family dog, children are likely dog-bite victims.
-Family dogs may get agitated during horseplay and the children may fail to recognize the warning signs of a dog ready to bite.
+Family dogs may get agitated during horseplay and the children may fail to recognize the warning signs and reasons a dog might bite.

 The American Veterinary Medical Association reports any dog that bites can seriously injure.
 The group also finds breed is a poor indicator of whether an animal will bite.